There is a membership fee of $18 per season for BJ Members ($33 for non-BJ Members), to help cover our administrative costs and operating costs.

-The vegetables you will receive vary based on what is ready to be harvested at that time during the season.
+The vegetables you will receive vary based on what is ready to be harvested throughout the season.
 We send out a weekly newsletter with farm news, what is in the weekly shares, and favorite recipes and storage tips.
 Because the produce is harvested just before it is brought to us, we usually don’t know the exact share content until the day before pickup.
 Take a look at the sample produce lists from last year to get an idea of what to expect.

-Being part of a CSA is a great opportunity to try new foods!
-Our newsletter and cooking classes make it really easy to learn new recipes and discover how to enjoy previous unfamiliar ingredients.
+Being part of a CSA is a great opportunity to try new foods.
+Our newsletter and cooking classes make it easy to learn new recipes and discover how to enjoy previous unfamiliar ingredients.
 If you still do not want something in your share, you can use the exchange box which runs on the honor system.
 Put in one item you do not want, and take out one item that you do want!

-The seasonal food charge covers the full 22 week season and is non-refundable.
+The seasonal food charge covers the full 22-week season and is non-refundable.

 The Full Vegetable Share is $548 and is designed to provide a week’s worth of vegetables for a family or two people with a veggie-centered diet.
 Each week, a large share typically consists of about 6 to 7 different types of vegetables, such as bunched carrots, broccoli, squash or mixed baby lettuces, and 1 to 3 additional items, such as bunched onions, garlic and/or fresh herbs.
 All of our vegetables are grown on our farm and are certified organic.